kubernetes-sigs/kueue/site/content/en/docs/tasks/integrate_a_custom_job.md

 ## Adjust build system
-Integrations can also live in an external repo, while still using the same integration framework.

 1. Add required dependencies to compile the controller and webhook code.
 For example, using `go get github.com/kubeflow/mpi-operator@0.4.0`.
 2. Update [Makefile](https://github.com/kubernetes-sigs/kueue/blob/main/Makefile) for testing.